 Here is another example from my recent Lightroom for Landscape Photography Tutorial where I used these these 3 important post processing steps to achieve spectacular results.

 Without a plan in post-processing, you can feel lost in the multitude of sliders and tools.
 It can be difficult knowing which edit to specifically make.
 When you do have a plan in post-processing, your work because calculated and successful.
 Follow these three important steps to master post-processing today.
-By following these simple steps you will find that creating great photos with post-processing is easier than you thought.
+By following these simple steps you will find that creating great landscape photography images with post-processing is easier than you thought.